OfficeDev/office-js-docs-pr/docs/develop/localization.md

     </Description>
     ```

-1. When you change the display language for Office 2013 from English to Spanish, for example, and then run the add-in, the add-in display name and description are shown with localized text.
+1. When you change the display language for Microsoft 365 from English to Spanish, for example, and then run the add-in, the add-in display name and description are shown with localized text.

 ##### Lay out the add-in UI